pingcap/docs/query-execution-plan.md

 ### Access Object overview

-The data item accessed by the operator, including `table`, `partition`, and `index`(if any).
+Access Object is the data item accessed by the operator, including `table`, `partition`, and `index` (if any).
 Only operators that directly access the data have this information.

 ### Range query